hippiehunter/GifRenderer/README.md

 ```xml
     <gif:ZoomableImageControl DataContext="{Binding Url}" />
 ```
-# Do not use the nuget package it is out of date and I've not figured out how to correctly package this
+# Do not use the NuGet package.
+It is out of date and I've not figured out how to correctly package this

 Limitations
 ===========